 - What the program will do to minimize the risk to students.

-- The program's willingness to get the students' informed consent regarding participation, despite the Travel Warning.
+- The program's willingness to get the students' informed consent regarding participation, despite the Travel Advisory.

-How to Prepare Requests for Exemptions
+How to Prepare for Level 3 Review

 - Details about the geographic environment of the program and its relationship to security issues.

 - Information about the travel advisories or warnings of other countries about the country

 - Describe in detail the local support structure on site and detailed preparation you will receive for security-related issues (with detailed examples).